nmshd/app/packages/connector_sdk/README.md

 # Connector SDK

-A Dart SDK for the Enmeshed Connector.
+A Dart SDK for the enmeshed Connector.

 ## Documentation

-You can find the documentation for Enmeshed on [enmeshed.eu](https://enmeshed.eu).
+You can find the documentation for enmeshed on [enmeshed.eu](https://enmeshed.eu).

 ## License